-Last year, my mom gave us a gorgeous crib for Dylan.
+Last year, my mom gave us a gorgeous crib for our son.
 It converts into a toddler bed and later a full size bed.
-Recently, it has been obvious that we might soon end up with a lot of teeth marks in the foot board as Dylan has discovered it is perfect for teething:
+Recently, it has been obvious that we might soon end up with a lot of teeth marks in the foot board as he has discovered it is perfect for teething:

 Wanting to protect it, I started searching online for quilted teething crib rail covers.
 I found only two options and quickly realized they would not work for our crib due to it’s wide vertical rail.
 Both covers have a tie in the center.

 This was also a problem with the bumper that came with our bedding set.
 It too had center ties that were not long enough to reach around the vertical center rails on the front and back: